TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 _Perfect is the enemy of good - Voltaire._

-Incidentally, you may be considering attending a full-time coding bootcamp to find a job.
-The majority of people shelling out money to attend a full-time coding bootcamp seeks to enhance their career prospects.
+You may be considering attending a full-time coding bootcamp because they tend to provide their own pipelines to finding jobs.
+The majority of people shelling out money to attend full-time coding bootcamps seek to enhance their career prospects.
 Yes, there is a component of genuine interest and learning, but a clear expectation is that the programming courses offer an entry into a programming career.
 Some companies advertise 100% placement rate and six figure offers.
 How credible are these claims?
 Are such points relevant for your overall career search process?

 If you're looking to be better informed about a full-time coding bootcamp and whether it might be useful to you, read this guide to help make your decision: [Choosing a Full-Time Coding Bootcamp](leanpub.com/choosing-programming-course)

-One bootcamp we support (the founder here went through their program) is App Academy, which requires no tuition until you've found a dev job.
+It's important to be well informed, so don't skimp on the research before applying.
+When I did admissions at [App Academy](http://www.appacademy.io), a surprisingly large number of applicants had never even researched other bootcamps, which was astonishing.
+That said, I can say that I had a great experience going through the App Academy program and will wholeheartedly admit my bias towards it.
+They require no tuition until you've found a dev job, which is a pretty good risk/reward situation.
 [If you use this link to apply, they've offered to help support The Odin Project!](http://www.appacademy.io/?referer=The+Odin+Project)  You should always make an informed decision, but that's our bias :)

 ### Contributing to The Odin Project and Other Open Source

 We've talked a lot about how important it is to have a good portfolio of work and experience.
 We've also talked about how helpful open source contributions are for this purpose.
 Luckily for you, there's a growing movement to make open source projects more accessible for beginners and it starts with The Odin Project!
-We run a team of volunteer developers using agile methodologies to work on our (open source) website.
+We run a team of volunteer developers using agile methodologies to work on this very website (which is open source).
 [See our Getting Involved page for more information](https://github.com/TheOdinProject/theodinproject/blob/admin-flash/getting_involved.md).

-Sam Joseph of HPU has also been facilitating a listing of more beginner friendly open source projects, particularly for non-profits.
+Sam Joseph of HPU has also been facilitating a listing of other beginner-friendly open source projects, particularly for non-profits.
 You should be able to find other interesting projects to work on there.
 More information about that project can be found at [AgileVentures.org](http://agileventures.org).

 ### Volunteering